27th May 2020

 Pipelines run for millions of miles across the country.
 One catches on fire every four days, leading to a fatality every 26 days.

 In oilfields, fires are incredibly difficult to quench.
-Wells provide a steady supply of oil, so fire spreads quickly, leaving few opportunities for workers to escape safely.
+Wells provide a steady supply of oil, so fire spreads quickly.
+This leaves few opportunities for workers to escape safely.
 Smoke inhalation has the ability to incapacitate workers before fire even reaches them.

 An oil rig platform can weigh beyond 120,000 tons.
 They should have the structural integrity to endure extreme pressure and harsh elements, but when they are poorly designed or inadequately maintained, they can collapse unexpectedly.
 Employees may end up fatally crushed in an instant or trapped under the rubble with no hope of rescue.